Slow Cooker Scalloped Potatoes

 I first started working on these Slow Cooker Scalloped Potatoes last Easter.
 EPIC DISASTER.
 I opened the crock pot to find the milk completely curdled and the potatoes a watery mess.
 I shed a small tear for the wasted cheese (gruyere!), dumped it out, and made Crock Pot Honey Carrots instead.

 My next attempt was this Thanksgiving.
 I cooked the Slow Cooker Scalloped Potatoes over low heat.
 WRONG.
 The middle stayed raw, while the outsides disintegrated into something closer to potato soup.
+While Holly’s Slow Cooker Ham and Potato Soup looks amazing, it’s not what I was going for here.

 Older, wiser, and fueled by my own stubbornness, I made a final attempt this week.
 ROARING SUCCESS.
 Call it a Christmas miracle or crock pot destiny, but I have the recipe ready for you at last.